 - How (company name) rates on six critical success factors

 - Where your competition stands in relation to you

 - What areas you can focus on that will have the greatest impact on increasing your share of wallet

 That's it.
 Even if you decide not to pursue this any further than this first meeting, at least you'll have valuable intelligence as a result.

 What does your calendar look like next Wednesday or Thursday?

-My name is Jane Smith, and I'm calling from Smith, Smith & Smith.
-We are a <insert type of firm>.
+My name is Jane Smith, and I'm calling from Smith & Jones.
+We are a <insert type of company>.